 Skip to content

-Stax provides commands to validate, repair, and test your stack metadata.
+Commands to validate, repair, and test your stack metadata.

 st validate

-Check that all branch metadata is consistent and healthy.
+Check that all branch metadata is consistent.

 st validate